zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 ---

-## Tool-Based Solutions for Streamlining Code Review
+## Streamlining Code Review with Tool-Based Solutions

 > *I don't want to reinvent the wheel—the only source of truth you should trust is the official documentation for each tool.
 I'll provide links and references on how to implement them. 🤞.*